speakeasy-sdks/terraform-provider-openai/docs/data-sources/completion.md

 - `presence_penalty` (Number) Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.

 [See more information about frequency and presence penalties.](/docs/api-reference/parameter-details)
-- `stop` (Attributes) Up to 4 sequences where the API will stop generating further tokens.
-The returned text will not contain the stop sequence. (see [below for nested schema](#nestedatt--stop))
 - `stream` (Boolean) Whether to stream back partial progress.
 If set, tokens will be sent as data-only [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#Event_stream_format) as they become available, with the stream terminated by a `data: [DONE]` message.
 [Example Python code](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_stream_completions.ipynb).
 - `suffix` (String) The suffix that comes after a completion of inserted text.
 - `temperature` (Number) What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.